19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 85\.—(1) It shall be an offence for a person to operate any loudspeaker or other instrument for the production or reproduction of any speech, sound or music in any street or public place or any premises adjoining any street or public place, so as to interfere with any election meeting or so as to cause annoyance to persons conducting or attending the meeting.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,500 or to imprisonment for a term not exceeding 12 months.

 [10/2010 wef 01/07/2010]

-(3) Any police officer may arrest without warrant any person offending in his view against subsection (1) and take him as soon as practicable before a Magistrate’s Court to be dealt with according to law.
+(3) The offence under subsection (2) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

 EXCUSE FOR CORRUPT AND ILLEGAL PRACTICE